Communist Prague: 4 places to learn about it

 He, for example, demonstrated the use of a serrated garrote to kill someone.
 Fortunately, in this case he played both parts – the assassin and the victim – dying a dramatic death.

-Nevertheless, he did have some unusual items on display: tiny cameras, for example, devices for eavesdropping, medals and commemorative plates, propaganda posters, and lots and lots of weaponry: mostly daggers and guns.
+Nevertheless, he had some unusual items on display: tiny cameras, for example, devices for eavesdropping, medals and commemorative plates, propaganda posters, and lots and lots of weaponry: mostly daggers and guns.
 We also got to hold a gun and try on a Russian soldier’s cap.
 Yet I never got a sufficient explanation of why the collection also included various Nazi-related paraphernalia.
 As I said, the whole thing was a bit disturbing.

 The KGB Museum: Vlašska 13.
 Open daily 10:00-17:00, but you might have to wait, because tours will not run without at least three people.
 Even during opening hours you might have to wait outside if the guide is busy running a tour at that moment.
 During our tour he kept running out the front door whenever someone tried to enter, stopping them and telling them to wait.
 Admission: €16/$17.